 QD Connection Type

-NPT: In the US, for standard pipe connections, National Pipe Thread (NPT) is the most common type.
+NPT: In the US, National Pipe Thread (NPT) is the most common type for standard pipe connections.
 These types of threading come in 1/4", 3/8", 1/2", and 3/4" sizes in our store.
-The thing with NPT though is that the size can't really be measured on the actual threads and is more related to the internal diameter than it is to the thread size.
-If you were to measure the outer diameter of 3/8" NPT you would quickly find that it's a bit larger than 3/8".
+The thing with NPT, though, is that the size can't be measured on the actual threads and is more related to the internal diameter than the thread size.
+If you were to measure the outer diameter of 3/8" NPT, you would quickly find that it's a bit larger than 3/8".

 NPT is also a tapered thread that requires pipe tape or sealant to create a tight seal.
 There is not an o-ring connection in an NPT application, so the connection of the male and female threads and pipe tape is the only thing creating a nice seal.
 This is why some of our products come with fittings installed extremely tight.

 GHT: Garden Hose Thread (GHT) is commonly used on water faucets, hose bibbs, and garden hoses.
 GHT is always in a 3/4" size and is not tapered like NPT.
-Also unlike NPT, the thread in this type of connection has almost nothing to do with the seal and keeping leaks away, other than being the tightening agent.
-In a GHT connection, there is always a rubber washer acting as a seal in the female threaded end of the connection.
-The threads allow the two points to be drawn close together and press against the rubber washer.
+Also, unlike NPT, the thread in this type of connection has almost nothing to do with the seal and keeping leaks away other than being the tightening agent.
+In a GHT connection, a rubber washer is always acting as a seal in the female threaded end of the connection.
+The threads allow the two points to be drawn close together and pressed against the rubber washer.
 This creates a watertight seal.
-The use of pipe tape or sealant in a GHT connection will actually invite leaks rather than solve them.
+Using pipe tape or sealant in a GHT connection will invite leaks rather than solve them.
 Always check the rubber washer if you're having garden hose leaking issues.

 BSP, BSPP, BSPT: British Standard Pipe is something we deal with every so often.
-P at the end standard for parallel, and T at the end standard for tapered.
-The main connection that uses BSPP is the inlet thread on a pressure washer prior to using a garden hose adapter.
-Many times people don't realize that an adapter is almost always needed on a pressure washer inlet and these are usually included with the machine.
-It will convert the male BSPP threads over to female 3/4" GHT for use with standard garden hoses.
+The P at the end standard for parallel and T at the end standard for tapered.
+The main connection using BSPP is the inlet thread on a pressure washer before using a garden hose adapter.
+Many times people don't realize that an adapter is almost always needed on a pressure washer inlet, and these are usually included with the machine.
+It will convert the male BSPP threads over to 3/4" female GHT for use with standard garden hoses.

 At Obsessed Garage, anytime you see male or female in the title of a product, it is always related to the thread gender.
-We never name a connection type not relating to thread by gender and only use that connection type's name.
-For example: Male 3/8" Plug has male 3/8" NPT threads.
+We always name a connection type based on thread gender and only use that connection type name.
+For example, a 3/8" Male Plug has 3/8" Male NPT threads.

 QD Connection Type

 Contrary to thread gender, we never call a QD connection male or female.
 We use the terms plug and coupler.
-A plug is technically a male end, but we just call it by plug.
-And a coupler is technically the female end of the connection that receives a plug, but we just call it a coupler.
+A plug is technically a male end, but we call it plug.
+And a coupler is technically the female end of the connection that receives a plug, but we call it coupler.
 Because of this, you can easily determine what a product is on our site based on the terms we use.
-Example: Female 3/8" Plug is a female threaded 3/8" NPT connection with the male QD end (plug).
-Rather than calling it a Female 3/8" Male Plug, we just reserve the gender specifically for the thread type and not the QD end.
+Example: 3/8" Female Plug is a 3/8" female threaded NPT connection with the male QD end (plug).
+Rather than calling it a 3/8" Female Male Plug, we just reserve the gender specifically for the thread type and not the QD end.